 Because the soil particles are predominantly negatively charged, the ammonium ions are adsorbed following the rule that opposite electrical charges are attracted to each other.
 But the retention capacity of the soil is affected by its cation exchange capacity which varies with soil texture.

 According to Thorup (1984), about 98% of the nitrogen absorbed by most crops is in the nitrate (NO3-) form.
 In mature corn, only about 2% of the total volume of the soil in which it is rooted is occupied by its root system.
-However, some plants, such as rice and cranberries, favor ammonic nitrogen over nitrate.
+Some plants though, like rice, favor ammonic nitrogen over nitrate.

 The ammonium ion can also be converted to mobile nitrate nitrogen (NO3-).
 Like ammonium, nitrate is a form in which nitrogen can be absorbed by plants.